 Compared to the Intel’s integrated GPU of the 6th generation (Intel HD Graphics 530) and 7th generation (Intel HD Graphics 630), both RX 550 and GT 1030 perform significantly better.
 If you’re a casual gamer and not much impressed by the integrated graphics, then investing $79 wouldn’t be a bad choice after all.
 The gaming performance on a few year old titles like GTA V is pretty good.
 For casual gaming, GTA V at 60fps on 1080p and high graphics is definitely enough.
 However, as we move towards newer titles that require a more powerful GPU, the FPS can even drop below 30.
 But you can always either lower the graphics or resolution to getter a better output.

-As I have already mentioned in my review of Geforce GT 1030, the performance of Nvidia Geforce GTX 750 Ti is almost 80% faster than the GT 1030.
+As I have already mentioned in my review of Geforce GT 1030, the performance of Nvidia Geforce GTX 750 Ti is much better than the GT 1030.
 An old GTX 750 Ti should cost the same as a brand new GT 1030 and it is still a much better choice.
 But if you need a new graphics card that consumes extremely low power, you should go with the GT 1030.
 Unless you’re a big AMD fan, I don’t see any good reason to opt for the Radeon RX 550.
 This will be final choice: GTX 750 Ti > GT 1030 > RX 550.
 You can also consider waiting for the Geforce GT 1040 but we are still not sure if Nvidia is going to launch it or not.

 Well, this is it for our gaming comparison of Geforce GT 1030 vs AMD Radeon RX 550.
 I hope I made myself clear here.
 Summing up, go for the GTX 750 Ti for the best performance and if you don’t mind buying an old GPU.
 Otherwise, choose the Nvidia GT 1030.